 Currimundi Lake

-A beachside saltwater lake ten minutes north of Caloundra.
-Warm, shallow water with virtually no waves — the ultimate safe spot for very young children.
-The lake naturally opens and closes to the ocean at neighbouring Surf Beach.
+A natural saltwater lake formed behind the dunes, ten minutes north of Caloundra.
+Warm, shallow water with virtually zero wave action makes it the ultimate safe space for very young children, paddleboarders and timid swimmers.
+The lake naturally opens and closes to the adjacent ocean at Surf Beach depending on rainfall and tide — local knowledge of the week's opening is gold in summer.

 Dicky Beach